os717/FPGA-Trader/README.md

 So far, I have completed the hardware infrastructure to faciliate trades so that complex models can be run over it.
 I have also set up the ethernet ports to allow the board to connect the internet.

 ## Current Development
-At the moment, I am currently looking at ways to add a GUI to visualise stock movemnts and set trading decisions (such as auto-sell/auto-buy after a stock has reached a certain price).
-Stay tuned for updates!
+At the moment, I am currently looking at ways to add a GUI to visualise stock movemnts and set trading decisions (such as auto-sell/auto-buy after a stock has reached a certain price) using the Jupiter Notebook.

+### Stay tuned for updates!